HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   description="A bar chart showing the percent of different content types on desktop in the total page carbon emissions by percentile.
 On the 90th percentile HTML content accounts for around 2.5% of the total carbon emissions, Javascript is responsible a bit less than 17.5% of total carbon emissions, Css is around 2.5%, images accounts for around 72.5% and fonts represent 5% of the total carbon emissions.
 On the 75th percentile, Html represents 2%, Javascript 23%, Css around 5%, images around 65% and fonts around 5% of the total carbon emissions.
 On the 50th percentile, Html represents 2%, Javascript 30%, Css around 5%, images almost 60% and fonts around 7% of the total carbon emissions.
 On the 25th percentile, Html represents 2%, Javascript 35%, Css around 6%, images 50% and fonts around 7% of the total carbon emissions.
-On the 10th percentile, Html represents 2.5%, Javascript 50%, Css around 5%, images 42.5% and fonts 0% of the total carbon emissions.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1976764368&format=interactive", sheets_gid="1911144863", sql_file=""
+On the 10th percentile, Html represents 2.5%, Javascript 50%, Css around 5%, images 42.5% and fonts 0% of the total carbon emissions.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1976764368&format=interactive", sheets_gid="1911144863", sql_file="", width=600, height=391
 ) }}

-Images and JS seem to be the more impactful but images get even more impactful as you go to upper percentiles.
+Images and JavaScript seem to be the more impactful but images get even more impactful as you go to upper percentiles.
 However, keep in mind that we only take data transfer into account to calculate carbon emissions.
-Processing JS is usually more impactful than images.
-Once you have downloaded the JS files, you still need to process them, sometimes leading to reloading your page or fetching other resources.
+Processing JavaScript is usually more impactful than images.
+Once you have downloaded the JavaScript files, you still need to process them, sometimes leading to reloading your page or fetching other resources.
 Nonetheless, this graph underlines the necessity to reduce these impacts.
 It can be quite easy for images, as we will see later in this chapter.
-It gets more tricky with JS, even though there are some easy technical optimizations such as minifying, compressing or reducing the need for it.
+It gets more tricky with JavaScript, even though there are some easy technical optimizations such as minifying, compressing or reducing the need for it.
 More on that later too.

 ### Number of requests